ymkim268/solr-search/README.md

 ### ExtractLinks.java
 * using jsoup library to create edgelist.txt that represents the web graph structure
-* UrlToHtml_foxnews.csv is mapping between html filenames and their url
-* HTML_files is folder that contains the html files
 * code ref: from example code in assignment

 ### pg.py